|Best Overall||Marshall Harness & Lead Ferret Leash|

 Choosing the Best: What to Look For

 It takes more than just a harness and a leash to securely take a ferret outdoors.
-Due to ferrets’ unique skeletal frame, they can be harmed if too much pressure is applied to their long necks, so a harness is a must-have item for ferret owners whose pets enjoy spending time outside.
+Due to ferrets’ unique skeletal frame, they can be harmed if too much pressure is applied to their long necks, so a harness — not a collar — is a must-have item for ferret owners whose pets enjoy spending time outside.
 Let’s take a deeper look at ferret harnesses and what you need to know about them.

 It’s critical to make sure your ferret is safe and protected before going outside.
 These are cunning, fast-moving creatures that are tough to catch, especially outside.
 As a result, making sure you can select a harness that is both comfortable and secure for your ferret is critical.
 Several harnesses come with safety bells, but if yours doesn’t, you might want to consider adding one.